COMMUNITY GARDENS: council concerns

 Alienation of public land is a frequent objection to proposals for new community gardens.
 We find it even when gardens remain unfenced when complainants say that the construction of garden beds takes up public space.
 The example I have in mind is a small, inner urban park where the community garden was given access to half the area.
 No fence was to be built and the park’s exisiting bench seats were to remain in place so local working people could continue to eat their lunch in the park.
 A use-survey of the park over a week disclosed minimal use of the park.
 Yet, despite this, a local woman whipped up opposition around the alienation of public land, claiming it took away land used by local people.
 Commonly omitted from such argument is the reality that the community garden crew are local people too.

 The cost of unfenced or low-fence gardens may be minor vandalism such as theft of vegetables or, as happens, young fruit tree seedlings.
 Where this has happened in areas I am familiar with, prompt replanting has reduced theft.
 Once, in my local government role, I offered an inner urban community garden, that was experiencing the continuous theft of young fruit trees, the installation of a high chainlink fence.
 In turning down the offer the gardeners explained that theft and damage is the cost of doing community gardening in the area.
 They preferred that the garden remain open to visitors.
 A very philosophical decision, I thought, and one designed to avoid giving a sense of gardener privilege to local people.
-There may be situations where damage to the garden is so frequent and costly that a high fence is the only solution.
+There may be situations where damage to the garden is so frequent and costly than a high fence is the only solution.

 Relation to city planning and policy documents